erdos-project/erdos/python/doc/source/streams.rst

 ----------------

-These streams represent edges in the dataflow graph, which ERDOS materializes using its communication protocols, and the `:py:class:~erdos.ReadStream` and `:py:class:~erdos.WriteStream` interfaces.
+These streams represent edges in the dataflow graph, which ERDOS materializes using its communication protocols, and the `:py:class:.ReadStream` and `:py:class:.WriteStream` interfaces.

 .. autoclass:: erdos.Stream
     :members:

 .. autoclass:: erdos.OperatorStream
+    :show-inheritance:
     :members: